-Best Third-Party Controllers for Nintendo Switch iMore 2020
+Best third-party controllers for Nintendo Switch iMore 2021

 The Nintendo Switch Joy-Cons are fantastic controllers, but they are expensive.
-Additionally, the buttons are small, and people with larger hands may find them annoying or difficult to handle.
-Of course, Nintendo did design the Pro Controller as a more traditional gamepad for people who wanted something bigger, heavier, and a little more conventional.
+Some of the best Switch third-party controllers can be better options.
+Whether you prefer the smaller Joy-Cons or the heavier Pro controller, everyone has their preference.
 If you want a more traditional gaming controller for your Switch, and you want to spend less money, you do have other options.
 Here are our favorite third-party controllers for Nintendo Switch.

 - Solid wireless controller: PowerA Enchanced Wireless Controller

 - Headphones please!: PDP Faceoff Deluxe+ Audio Wired Controller

 - No-frills gamepad: HORIPAD Wired Nintendo Switch Controller

 - Affordable wired option: PowerA Wired Plus Controller

 - Classic GameCube feel: PowerA Wireless GameCube Style Controller